saurabheights/saurabheights.github.io/content/articles/blog-03-Add-D3.js-Graphs.md

           ├──blog-02-graph.js
       └── css/
           └──graph-style.css
 ```

-In the `js` **folder**, we’ll place all our graph scripts, such as
-`blog-01-graph.js`, `blog-02-graph.js`, and so on.
+In the `js` **folder**, we’ll place all our graph scripts, such as `blog-01-graph.js`, `blog-02-graph.js`, and so on.
 Each blog can have its own JavaScript file that handles a specific D3 visualization.

 In the `css` **folder**, we’ll include only **one main CSS file** (for example, `graph-style.css`) that defines the styles for all the graphs across the site.
+Rather than loading CSS on the fly for each graph, this approach loads all the styles in advance so charts never appear unstyled.
+Moreover, this ensures that my styling guidelines are applied uniformly across every blog entry and future changes to website themes are easy to make.

-This setup keeps things organized — each blog gets its own script file, while all visual styling is handled in one place.
+This setup keeps things organized where each blog gets its own script file, while all visual styling is handled in one place.

 ---

 ## Include D3.js in Base Template

 Previously, we added tools like **Giscus** by modifying `article.html`, which made them available only inside individual posts.
-However, this time we’ll integrate **D3.js** inside the `base.html` file — allowing us to use graphs anywhere across the website, not just in articles.
+However, this time we’ll integrate **D3.js** inside the `base.html` file, allowing us to use graphs anywhere across the website, not just in articles.

 To make Pelican automatically load every graph script from your `extra/js` folder (without updating `base.html` every time you add a new graph), add the following lines inside your `base.html` file: